MaikMichel/apex-plugin-a11y-tests/readme.md

 ### Install DEMO App

-- Log in to the workspace
-- Click on Import
-- Select the Application and upload file: `dist/a11y-tasks-demp-f101.sql`

 To be able to try everything out, a sample application is included with the project.
 This was created using the sample dataset for projects and tasks and the wizard.
 The sample application already includes the plugin and can test the current page using "Alt+T".

-However, to save the results, the corresponding toggle must still be activated.
-(This requires the installation of the companion app a11y-view)
+- Log in to the workspace
+- Click on Import
+- Select the Application and upload file: `dist/a11y-tasks-demo-f101.sql`